Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

 ### Configuring to use shared DI with Autofac

-It is also possible to configure ASP.NET Core to use a specific container (in this case Autofac) and still share components between ASP.NET and NServiceBus message handlers.
+It is also possible to configure ASP.NET Core to use a specific container and still share components between ASP.NET and NServiceBus message handlers.
+This sample demonstrates how to do this with Autofac using the `Autofac.Extensions.DependencyInjection` package

 NOTE: While this sample illustrates the scenario using [Autofac](/nservicebus/dependency-injection/autofac.md), the same can be achieved by using other [DI libraries](/nservicebus/dependency-injection/).
 Using Autofac requires adding reference to the `Autofac.Extensions.DependencyInjection` package.